Common Mistakes Car Accident Victims Make and How to Avoid Them

 Apologizing to Others at the Scene

 To apologize in stressful situations is a natural human response.
-People do this at crash scenes, even when they have not done anything wrong.
+People do this at crash scenes, even when they have done nothing wrong.

 When you apologize, others take it as a sign of guilt.
 You do not want to make it seem like you are at fault or accepting fault for the accident.
 Insurance companies can use this information against you.
-They could argue that you apologized and took responsibility at the scene of the accident.
+They could argue that you apologized and took responsibility at the accident scene.

 You can show concern for the others involved without accepting blame or apologizing for your actions.
 Admitting fault for the accident could negatively affect your legal rights and your car accident claim.